Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 In fact, it is probably impossible.

-But if the unveiling of Diana’s statue in Kensington Palace’s Sunken Garden this week helps reconcile her two beloved sons, then Diana is smiling somewhere.
+But if the unveiling of Diana’s statue in Kensington Palace’s Sunken Garden this week helps reconcile her two beloved sons, then Diana is somewhere smiling.

 Despite the beaming smiles, Harry clearly couldn’t get in and out of Kensington Palace quickly enough in 90 minutes.